Global Hyperbolicity through the Eyes of the Null Distance: Completeness

 \section{Completeness}

 In this final section we prove our Main Theorem~\ref{mainthm} which characterizes global hyperbolicity of $(M,g)$ by metric completeness of $(M,\nulld_\tau)$.
-Completeness is a global statement, therefore we cannot expect $(M,\nulld_\tau)$ to be complete for all choices of $\tau$ (even though they are locally equivalent by Section~\ref{sec:equiv}).
-In Section~\ref{sec:causality} we have observed that Cauchy temporal functions encode causality globally.
-Therefore, it comes at no surprise that it is precisely this class of time functions that gives rise to our completeness result.
-We prove the following refined version of Theorem~\ref{mainthm}.
+Completeness is a global property, therefore we cannot expect $(M,\nulld_\tau)$ to be complete for all choices of $\tau$ (even though they are locally equivalent by Section~\ref{sec:equiv}).
+In Section~\ref{sec:causality} we have observed that locally anti-Lipschitz Cauchy functions encode causality globally.
+Therefore, it comes at no surprise that this is a necessary ingredient for a completeness result.
+We use and generalize the following class of time functions recently introduced by Bernard and Suhr~\cites{BeSu,BeSu2} to study closed cone fields.

-\begin{thm} Let $(M,g)$ be a spacetime. \begin{enumerate} \item If $\tau$ is a time function such that $(M,\nulld_\tau)$ is a complete metric space, then $\tau$ is a Cauchy time function.
-In particular, $(M,g)$ is globally hyperbolic. \item If $(M,g)$ is globally hyperbolic, then there exists an $h$-steep (with respect to a complete Riemannian metric $h$) Cauchy temporal function $\tau$ such that $(M,\nulld_\tau)$ is a complete metric space. \end{enumerate} \end{thm}
+\begin{defn} Let $(M,g)$ be a spacetime.
+A smooth function $\tau \colon M \to \real$ is called a \emph{completely uniform temporal function} if there exists a complete Riemannian metric $h$ on $M$ such that for all causal vectors $v \in TM$